 3. Express your gratitude

-This ensures you leave on a positive note and avoid including any critiques or complaints in the letter.
+This ensures you leave on a positive note and avoid including any critiques or complaints in the official letter.
 Should there be any, you can bring them up to the respective department or during the exit interview with HR.

 4. Offer to assist in exit formalities

-Since the transition can be hectic, especially during a busy period, it is vital that you take a proactive role in assisting in all exit processes and formalities.
+Since the transition process can be hectic, especially during a busy period, it is vital that you take a proactive role in assisting in all exit processes and formalities.

 You may also offer to train a replacement should they be able to hire one, before you leave the company.